Rev. Dr. Kelly Brown Douglas was an Associate Priest at Holy Comforter Episcopal Church in Washington, D.C. for over 20 years.

 As the inaugural Dean of Episcopal Divinity School at Union Theological Seminary, Rev. Dr. Kelly Brown Douglas leads the development of EDS at Union, which will allow students to fulfill requirements for ordination in the Episcopal Church while receiving their degree from Union.

-Kelly Brown Douglas is The Susan D. Morgan Professor and Chair of the Religion Program at Goucher College.
-She held the Elizabeth Connolly Todd Distinguished Professorship at Goucher from 2006-2012.
-Prior to coming to Goucher College she was Associate Professor of Theology at Howard University School of Divinity (1987-2001) and Assistant Professor of Religion at Edward Waters College (1986-1987).
+Prior to her appointment at Union, Dr. Douglas was the Susan D. Morgan Professor of Religion and Canon Theologian at Washington National Cathedral.
+Previously, she was Associate Professor of Theology at Howard University School of Divinity (1987-2001) and Assistant Professor of Religion at Edward Waters College (1986-1987).

 A leading voice in the development of a womanist theology, Dr. Douglas is widely published in national and international journals and other publications.
 Her groundbreaking and widely used book Sexuality and the Black Church: A Womanist Perspective (1999) was the first to address the issue of homophobia within the black church community.
 Her latest book, Stand Your Ground: Black Bodies and the Justice of God (2015) examines the deep roots of “Stand Your Ground” culture in America and the challenges it brings for the Black Church community.
 Other books include The Black Christ (1994), What’s Faith Got to Do With It?: Black Bodies/Christian Souls (2005), and Black Bodies and the Black Church: A Blues Slant (2012) which seeks to move the black church beyond its oppressive views toward LGBT bodies and sexuality in general.